Translating New Ideas into Clinical Practice

 Medical practitioners frequently identify clinical needs, new product ideas, and enhanced methodologies for improving diagnosis, treatment, and patient care.
 Physicians, surgeons, nurses, engineers, and others can benefit from learning about steps involved in translating their ideas and discoveries into clinical practice.
 Experienced industry and academic leaders provide information on the development process, intellectual property, licensing and start-up options, and regulatory pathways.

 If you have a topic idea for a future seminar, or if you would like to report an error in our content, please contact: Laura Osborne, Program Coordinator, email@example.com, 804-828-0349

-Hosted by the VCU Institute for Engineering and Medicine, The C. Kenneth and Dianne Wright Center for Clinical and Translational Research, and VCU Office of the Vice President of Research and Administration.
+Hosted by the VCU Institute for Engineering and Medicine, The C. Kenneth and Dianne Wright Center for Clinical and Translational Research, and VCU Office of the Vice President for Research and Innovation.